 A robber threatened to shoot a worker at a Carmel Valley health food restaurant as she stuffed money into a bag for him on Saturday, Nov.
-24, San Diego police said.
+24,

 The hooded man escaped with the cash before officers got to Everbowl on Carmel Country Road.

 The employee called police shortly before 6 p.m. to report that a white man likely 30 to 40 years old had robbed her at gunpoint.